befriend-app/befriend-backend/README.md

 ### OAuth Setup

 ### [Sign in with Apple](./setup/docs/11-sign-in-with-apple.md)
-Enable users to authenticate using their Apple ID.
+Enable users to sign up and log in using their Apple ID.

 ### [Sign in with Google](./setup/docs/12-sign-in-with-google.md)
-Enable users to authenticate using their Google account.
+Enable users to sign up and log in using their Google account.

 ## Support us